TheFuZiOnZz/Research-Dashboard/Political Positions/Economic Policy/Worker Co-Operatives.md

 [O'Boyle et al. 16](https://onlinelibrary.wiley.com/doi/abs/10.1111/1748-8583.12115)

 * A meta‐analysis of 102 samples representing 56,984 firms aimed at studying the effects of employee ownership on productivity
-* The analysis found that Employee ownership has a small, but positive and statistically significant relation to firm performance ( ![urn:x-wiley:09545395:media:hrmj12115:hrmj12115-math-0001][image1] = 0.04)
+* The analysis found that Employee ownership has a small, but positive and statistically significant relation to firm performance (p = 0.04)
 * The effect is generally positive for studies with different sampling designs (samples assessing change in performance pre‐employee–post‐employee ownership adoption or samples on firms with employee ownership), different performance operationalisation (efficiency or growth) and firm type (publicly held or privately held)
 * It found no differences in effects on performance in publicly held versus privately held firms, stock or stock option‐based ownership plans or differences in effects across different firm sizes (i.e. number of employees)
 * It found that the effect of employee ownership on performance has increased in studies over time and that studies with samples from outside the USA report stronger effects than those within